Backporter/SSE-Fallout-4-Texture-Converter/README.md

 location: C:\Program Files (x86)\SCE\ORBIS SDKs\4.500\host_tools\bin

+PS4 SDK ("Can't give a link sorry")

+though if you have it and don't want to install it you can do this  extract it than got to "InstallFiles[55]" extract the zip file givin and copy

+libSceGnm.dll & libSceGpuAddress.dll than go to "InstallFiles[33]" extract the zip file givin and copy libSceTextureTool.dll &
+orbis-image2gnf.exe to the data folder and you are done.

 How to install the required files:

 step one(1): copy all the required files to the "Data" folder